marinerslakers/Csci-440/writing/02-tutorial/README.md

 From our previous example all nonprime attributes are functionally dependent on the VIN.
 If we know a cars model; however, why do we need to have the cars make in the table if we can just infer this from the model?
 Additionally if we have a table that is only filled with Model-T cars then why do we need to know the make or the color since all Model-Ts are only available in black?

 By transforming these partial functional dependencies into full functional dependencies we are removing redundancies in the table.
-This is simply accomplished by removing any attribute in the table that can be inferred from a nonprime attribute.
+This is simply accomplished by removing any attribute in the table that can be inferred from a non-prime attribute.

 ## Exercise 1 Answers
 Here is how we solved Exercise 1 using the "Adding tuples" method: